Pete Gray: Early life

-Peter Gray (sometimes spelled as Peter Grey) was born as Peter J. Wyshner in the mining town of Nanticoke, Pennsylvania on March 6, 1915.
+Peter Gray (sometimes spelled as Peter Grey) was born as Peter J. Wyshner in the mining town of Nanticoke, Pennsylvania, on March 6, 1915.
 He was one of five children born to Lithuanian immigrants Antoinette and Peter Wyshner.
 His father worked in the coal mines of northeastern Pennsylvania to support his family.

 His older brother became a boxer in the middleweight division and went under the name Whitey Gray (boxed 1921–1928).
-During his time as a boxer, Whitey Gray won 6 matches by KO, lost 5 (3 of which were KO's), had 3 newspaper decision wins, and 2 newspaper decision draws.
+During his time as a boxer, Whitey Gray won six matches by KO, lost five (three of which were KO's), had three newspaper decision wins, and two newspaper decision draws.
 In total, Whitey had 16 bouts with a 37.5% KO rate and boxed a total of 45 rounds.

-Pete was right-handed but lost his right arm at age seven or eight, as a result of a wagon accident in 1923.
+Wyshner was right-handed, but lost his right arm at age seven or eight, as a result of a wagon accident in 1923.
 His arm had to be amputated above the elbow.
 He never could remember exactly how the accident happened, and several versions of the story have emerged through the years.
-In one version, Peter was sitting on a truck with friends and fell off, and his arm got stuck in the spokes of the old-fashioned wheels.
-After the accident the driver dropped him on his family's porch and ran off.
+In one version, Wyshner was sitting on a truck with friends and fell off, and his arm got stuck in the spokes of the old-fashioned wheels.
+After the accident, the driver dropped him on his family's porch and ran off.

 But Wyshner was so enthusiastic about baseball that he learned to bat and field one-handed, catching the ball in his glove and then quickly removing his glove and transferring the ball to his hand in one motion.